History of the battery: Alkali metal-ion batteries

-Curve of price and capacity of lithium-ion batteries over time; the price of these batteries declined by 97% in three decades.
+Since 1991, the cost of lithium-ion batteries has declined by 99%.
+On average, the price declined about 19% for each doubling of installed capacity.

 Lithium is the alkali metal with lowest density and with the greatest electrochemical potential and energy-to-weight ratio.
 The low atomic weight and small size of its ions also speeds its diffusion, likely making it an ideal battery material.
 Experimentation with lithium batteries began in 1912 under American physical chemist Gilbert N. Lewis, but commercial lithium batteries did not come to market until the 1970s in the form of the lithium-ion battery.
 Three volt lithium primary cells such as the CR123A type and three volt button cells are still widely used, especially in cameras and very small devices.

 Three important developments regarding lithium batteries occurred in the 1980s.
 In 1980, an American chemist, John B. Goodenough, discovered the LiCoO_{2} (Lithium cobalt oxide) cathode (positive lead) and a Moroccan research scientist, Rachid Yazami, discovered the graphite anode (negative lead) with the solid electrolyte.
 In 1981, Japanese chemists Tokio Yamabe and Shizukuni Yata discovered a novel nano-carbonacious-PAS (polyacene) and found that it was very effective for the anode in the conventional liquid electrolyte.
 This led a research team managed by Akira Yoshino of Asahi Chemical, Japan, to build the first lithium-ion battery prototype in 1985, a rechargeable and more stable version of the lithium battery; Sony commercialized the lithium-ion battery in 1991.
 In 2019, John Goodenough, Stanley Whittingham, and Akira Yoshino, were awarded the Nobel Prize in Chemistry, for their development of lithium-ion batteries.

 In 1997, the lithium polymer battery was released by Sony and Asahi Kasei.
 These batteries hold their electrolyte in a solid polymer composite instead of in a liquid solvent, and the electrodes and separators are laminated to each other.
 The latter difference allows the battery to be encased in a flexible wrapping instead of in a rigid metal casing, which means such batteries can be specifically shaped to fit a particular device.
 This advantage has favored lithium polymer batteries in the design of portable electronic devices such as mobile phones and personal digital assistants, and of radio-controlled aircraft, as such batteries allow for a more flexible and compact design.
 They generally have a lower energy density than normal lithium-ion batteries.

 High costs and concerns about mineral extraction associated with lithium chemistry have renewed interest in sodium-ion battery development, with early electric vehicle product launches in 2023.